srikanthqa/CrossPlatformAppium/README.md

 https://github.com/nrvivek23/CrossPlatformAppium.git

 #Download Android Studio ...
 It has IDE and Android SDK and Command Prompt

-# Import the code as a Maven project
+# Import the code as a Gradle project